 To prepare the whipped cream:

 - Beat the heavy cream until soft peaks form.
 Add the powdered sugar and vanilla and beat until stiff but still a little soft.
 Using a pastry bag and large star tip, pipe large blossoms of whipped cream around the outside edge of the pie.
 Garnish with sliced key limes and additional key lime zest if desired.

 Here are a few of our favorite kitchen tools used to make this pie: (Click on the photos for more information)

 We love key limes and always look for delicious recipes using these wonderful little gems!
-Check out this creative Key Lime Fudge from RecipeGirl.
+Check out this creative Key Lime Fudge.
 What a special treat it must be.
-How about these Key Lime Margaritas from Garnish with Lemon?!
+How about these Key Lime Margaritas?!
 I bet it’s so refreshing on a hot summer day.
-And finally, change up your weekend brunch with these Homemade Key Lime Waffles from Lemons for Lulu.
+And finally, change up your weekend brunch with these Homemade Key Lime Waffles.